Search This Blog

 I felt welcome everywhere, almost as if people regarded me as a local, not a foreigner.

 However, as Einstein warned, nationalism of any kind is dangerous.
-And Israel was created based on a very strong and radical idea of nationalism, like an Israel “über alles.”
+And Israel was created based on a very strong, radical and yet artificial idea of nationalism, like an Israel “über alles.”

 This can only lead to disaster, and if Jewish people use their special gifts to dominate and oppress others when they are armed with such an ideology, this is a great evil upon the world.